Our Services

 Today, topography-guided CONTOURA LASIK uses advanced mapping technology to create a highly personalized map of your cornea and its unique features to create an individual profile and treatment plan.
 This technology utilizes 4 or more images that capture 88,000 data points that measure and map your individual eye shape and surface of your cornea for optimized results.

 CONTOURA Vision uses more data points from the individual surface shape of a patient’s eye than any other LASIK technology to create a personalized, accurate profile of each eye.
-CONTOURA measures an ultra-high-resolution of your cornea that detects any abnormalities or changes in the shape to understand your specific vision correction needs.
+CONTOURA measures an ultra-high resolution of your cornea that detects any abnormalities or changes in the shape to understand your specific vision correction needs.

 LASIK vs PRK